RESTORATION AND PRESERVATION

 I chose to be part of The Better Angels Society because I believe in Ken Burns.
 He has the ability to make documentaries that open our eyes to so many subjects and whet our appetites to learn more.
 He takes us all on fabulous, historically accurate, journeys through time and events using the magic of film.

 — Michelle Smith, Better Angel

 Young generations of viewers have a higher expectation of the quality of films they see today.
 Even a common smartphone has three times the resolution of televisions from just 15 years ago.
 Restoring Ken Burns’s early films to HD will introduce them to a whole new audience and ensure their survival for many generations to come.
 These films provide a historical context that we hope the younger generations of today and the future will be able to access and see clearly.

 The original negative is assessed, repaired, and cleaned.

 The edit is reassembled to match the original broadcast.

 The new digital version is stabilized, dust and scratches removed, and new color applied.

-To restore each of the following, a gift of $200,000 per program hour is requested:
+To restore each of the following, funds in the amount of $200,000 per program hour are needed: